RAF Chelveston: United States Air Forces in Europe

 Following French President General de Gaulle's requirement for all foreign nuclear forces to leave France, there was a major readjustment of USAF deployments in Western Europe, and the B-47 deployments ended.
 On 1 September 1959, jurisdiction of Chelveston was transferred from SAC to USAFE.
 Control of the base was assigned to the 10th Tactical Reconnaissance Wing at RAF Alconbury, which had been moved from West Germany to England.
 The 10th TRW could not accommodate all four squadrons of the wing at Alconbury, so one was based at Chelveston, which became its satellite.
 The mission was changed to support Douglas RB-66C Destroyer Reconnaissance aircraft of the 42nd Tactical Reconnaissance Squadron.
-The first B-66s arrived at the base on 26 August and by mid-18 September all were present.
+The first RB-66s arrived at the base on 26 August and by mid-18 September all were present.
 The squadron's activities consisted of specialized electronic reconnaissance and electronic countermeasures.

 The 42nd TRS remained at Chelveston for almost three years until the summer of 1962.
 At that time, it was decided to forward deploy the squadron to the then-unused Toul-Rosières Air Base, France.

-After the B-66s departed the base was returned to reserve status.
+After the B-66s departed, the base was returned to reserve status.
 The RAF used Chelveston for Civil Defence exercises.
 Mostly though, the station was maintained by a small RAF skeleton support staff.
 In August 1968, the station was put on alert during the Czechoslovakian Crisis, but no units were deployed there.

 U.S. servicemen were encouraged and assisted to pursue hobbies and use the station workshops.
 Chelveston and Alconbury servicemen often built and raced stock cars, and especially in the 1960s were famous around English race tracks for their building and racing skills and for their access to American-built V-8 engines.